Leslie Stein: Early life

 The daughter of two law school graduates, Stein grew up in the Capital District of New York.

 She graduated from Macalester College, with Phi Beta Kappa honors.
 She started law school at the Minnesota Law School, and after her first year, transferred to Albany Law School for her last two years, when she earned her Juris Doctor in 1981, and was ranked second in her class.

 Legal career

 Stein worked in a paid legal internship during her last year at Albany Law.
 After law school, Stein first worked as a law clerk at Schenectady County Family Court.

 She was in private practice for almost 14 years, starting as an associate and later a partner, at the Albany, New York law firm of McNamee, Lochner, Titus & Willams.
 She re-entered government service as an Albany City court judge in early 1997.

 Stein served on the Albany Law School board of trustees.

+In September 2019, Stein was nominated as Director of the Government Law Center at Albany Law School and started the role full-time in January 2022.